chaosnative/chaos-samples/aws-chaos-scenarios/ec2/permissions/in-vm/README.md

 # Pre-Requisite

-Here are the pre-requisites for executing AWS RDS experiments.
+Here are the pre-requisites for executing AWS EC2 in-vm chaos faults.

 ## Create Kubernetes Secrets For AWS Auth With HCE

-- Make sure the credential used for creating secret should have the permission to perform RDS chaos.
-[Click Here](./permissions/permissions.json) for a sample policy file for the fault.
+- Ensure the credential used for creating secret should have the permission to perform EC2 in VM chaos such as stress, network, http and dns chaos.
+[Click Here](./permissions.json) for a sample policy file for the fault.
+- Ensure the ssm agent is running on the target instances and you have ssm permission as mentioned in [sample policy](./permissions.json) to perform in-vm fault.
 - Define a Kubernetes secret having the AWS access configuration(key) in the <code>CHAOS_NAMESPACE</code>.
-- Make sure to use secret with the <code>default</code> profile.
+- Ensure to use secret with the <code>default</code> profile.
 - A sample secret file looks like:

 cloud_secret.yaml